What Are the Components of an Appraisal?

 A true estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to knowing the true worth of features of homes in Oklahoma City and Oklahoma, V C Appraisals can't be beat.
 The sales comparison approach to value is commonly awarded the most consideration when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-Examining the data from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
-It is important to note that while this amount is probably the most accurate indication of what a property is worth, it probably will not be the price at which the property closes.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from V C Appraisals will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from V C Appraisals will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.